Phrase Research: Find the Terms Customers Search

 What I Deliver

-The keyword research phase produces:
+The phrase research phase produces:

 • Content map: A plan showing which pages need to be created or updated

-This research forms the foundation of the ongoing SEO campaign and is referenced throughout every phase of the work.
+This research forms the foundation of the ongoing campaign and is referenced throughout every phase of the work.

 Frequently Asked Questions

-Discuss Your SEO Requirements
+Discuss Your Requirements

 Page updated February 2026